|

 Asphalt |

-The name of the airport was officially changed on July 6, 2006 in honor of The Right Honourable Sir Lynden Oscar Pindling (22 March 1930 – 25 August 2000), first Prime Minister of The Commonwealth of the Bahamas.
-Sir Lynden is hailed as the Father of the Nation, having led The Bahamas to Majority Rule in 1967 as well as Independence from the United Kingdom in 1973.
-Expansion and renovations
+The name of the airport was officially changed on 6 July 2006 in honour of The Rt Hon.
+Sir Lynden Pindling (22 March 1929 – 25 August 2000), first Prime Minister of Bahamas (1967 – 1992).
+Sir Lynden is recognized as the Father of the Nation, having led the Bahamas to Majority rule in 1967 as well as full Independence from the United Kingdom within the British Commonwealth six years later.

-The redevelopment aims to update the airport facilities to world-class standards and expand terminal capacity.
-It will be carried out in three stages.
-The first stage includes the design and construction of a new 247,000-square-foot (22,900 m) U.S Departures Terminal.
-This stage is currently underway and has a budget of $198.1 million.
-Stage 2 consists of the complete renovation of the current U.S terminal, to serve as the new U.S/International Arrivals Terminal, with a budget of $127.9 million.
-Stage 3 involves the design and construction of a new 112,000-square-foot (10,400 m) domestic arrivals and departures terminal, as well as an International Departures Terminal at the location of the existing International Arrivals Hall.
-This last stage will cost $83.5 million.
+The redevelopment updated the airport facilities to world-class standards and expanded terminal capacity.
+The work was carried out in three stages.
+The first stage included the design and construction of a new 247,000 sq ft (22,900 m2) U.S Departures Terminal, at a cost of $198.1 million.
+Stage 2 consisted of the complete renovation of the current U.S terminal, to serve as the new U.S/International Arrivals Terminal, with a budget of $127.9 million.
+Stage 3 involved the design and construction of a new 112,000 sq ft (10,400 m2) domestic arrivals and departures terminal, as well as an International Departures Terminal at the location of the existing International Arrivals Hall.
+This last stage cost $83.5 million.

 Airlines and destinations